Jahow1031/Jahow1031/README.md

 - **🚴Fun Fact:**

-    I am a retired Triathlete with a race resume that includes three Ironman 70.3 Triathlons (Boulder, Wisconsin, and Muncie) as well as 20 other endurance races.
+    I am a retired Triathlete with a race resume that includes three Ironman 70.3 Triathlons (Boulder, Wisconsin, and Muncie).

 ---